tamb/domponent/README.md

 ### Watchers 👀

-`Component` classes have a `watch` method that must return an object.
+`Component` and `Exponent` classes have a `watch` method that must return an object.
 Watchers allow you to hook into specific `state` or `props` value changes during the component lifecyle.
 This allows your state logic to be isolated instead of clumping it all in with `stateWillUpdate`, `stateDidUpdate`, `propsWillUpdate` or `propsDidUpdate`.
 This is meant to closely mimic watchers in `Vue.JS`.
 _Note_: Do NOT name your `state` and `props` fields the same.
 This is bad practice and will break the watchers.

 ```js